facebook/react-native-website/README.md

 ### Installation

 1. `cd react-native-website` to go into the project root.
-1. Run `corepack enable` to enable Corepack.

-  > If the command above fails, run `npm install -g corepack@latest` to install the latest version of [Corepack](https://yarnpkg.com/corepack#installation).

 1. Run `yarn` to install the website's workspace dependencies.

 ### Running locally